Simulation of Reflected Brownian motion on two dimensional wedges: Simulations

 For the estimation of $\mathbb{E}[f(X_T)]$ (reflected Brownian motion), the exact algorithm takes too much time, as hinted in Proposition \ref{prop:6}, hence the need to use the approximation version from Section \ref{algorithm_modified}.
 We only give a simulation example with 1000 samples, as we could not get a more proper estimation.
-Indeed, if we increase the number of samples, there appear trajectories where $N$ becomes big and where the algorithm does not stop in reasonable time.
+Indeed, if we increase the number of samples, there appear trajectories where $N$ becomes large and where the algorithm does not stop in reasonable time.

-On the left side of Figure \ref{fig:sim_N_epsilon}, we give the histogram of $N$ for the exact Algorithm II from Section \ref{algorithm_for_reflected} ; if, for a trajectory, $N$ exceeds 150, then we stop the algorithm.
-We observe that for most of the trajectories, $N$ is not too big (does not exceed 5).
-However, for a few iterations which corresponds to the case where the radius $r$ becomes small, $N$ is big, which slows down the algorithm.
+To have a better idea of the behavior of the algorithm, we provide on the left side of Figure \ref{fig:sim_N_epsilon}, the histogram of $N$ for the exact Algorithm II from Section \ref{algorithm_for_reflected}; if, for a trajectory, $N$ exceeds 150, then we stop the algorithm.
+We observe that for most of the trajectories, $N$ is not too large (does not exceed 5).
+However, for a few iterations (around 0.2\%) which corresponds to the case where the radius $r$ becomes small, $N$ is large, which slows down the algorithm.
 On the right side of Figure \ref{fig:sim_N_epsilon} we trace $\mathbb{E}^{x_0}[N]$ for the approximated reflected algorithm in function of $\varepsilon$.
 However, we could not trace the bias in function of $\varepsilon$, as it seems negligeable in comparison with the size of the confidence interval.
 This is why we do not need to lengthen the simulation time of each trajectory by choosing a very small $\varepsilon$; $\varepsilon=0.02$ or $\varepsilon=0.05$ with $\mathbb{E}^{x_0}[N] \approx 5$ is sufficient.

 In Table \ref{table:sim_ito_process}, we implement the algorithms adapted to general It\={o} processes from Section \ref{sec:ito_process}.